By MOAA Staff

 - Is there a new employer headed to your area that will bring increased demand for care?

-Q: The Defense Health Agency assured us that all MTF restructuring is conditions-based and has asked for a delay in MHS reform implementation timing – why is this not enough?
+Q. The Defense Health Agency assured us that all MTF restructuring is conditions-based and has asked for a delay in MHS reform implementation timing – why is this not enough?

-Q: Didn’t we get a halt to billet reductions in last year’s NDAA?
+Q. Didn’t we get a halt to billet reductions in last year’s NDAA?

-A: Yes.
+A. Yes.
 Section 719 of the FY 2020 NDAA -- Limitation on the Realignment or Reduction of Military Medical End Strength -- halted billet reductions until DoD and the services demonstrate they have addressed all readiness and beneficiary care impacts via reviews, analyses, mitigation plans, and beneficiary outreach.
-This report is due in June, but DHA has requested an extension due to COVID-19.
+This report was due in June, but DHA has requested an extension due to COVID-19.
 The report is still critical, but it will be incomplete without a larger analysis around the national response to COVID-19.

-Q: Can’t we rely on Reserve Component medical assets to respond to medical emergencies?
+Q. Can’t we rely on Reserve Component medical assets to respond to medical emergencies?

-A: Yes and no. Activating these personnel works in a local emergency – a hurricane, for example.
+A. Yes and no. Activating these personnel works in a local emergency – a hurricane, for example.
 In a national emergency, DoD has to avoid pulling Reserve Component medical personnel out of critical civilian medical positions in their local communities to send them elsewhere.